 Within a week of arriving in India for the first time, I would be attending the Maha Kumbh Mela.
-I was travelling with Devi Lewis, a yoga teacher who also leads tours and retreats in India, and Matthew Farrar, Devi's brother and our trip photographer.
+I was travelling with Debbie Farrar, a yoga teacher who also leads tours and retreats in India, and Matthew Farrar, Debbie's brother and our trip photographer.
 The Kumbh Mela was happening in the north of Uttar Pradesh near Allahabad.
 At the confluence of the Ganges, Yamuna and mythical Saraswati rivers.
 Matthew and I were in India to assist Devi on an experiential tour, but we had arrived there early to be at the largest peaceful gathering of human beings in the world.
 Over one hundred million people were reported to have attended in 2013.
 The crowd at Kumbh Mela gatherings is visible from space.

 The Kumbh Mela is a mass Hindu pilgrimage of faith, where Hindus gather to bathe in sacred rivers.
 It happens every twelve years at one of four locations.
 The most auspicious bathing days are calculated in advance by vedic astrologers, according to the positions of the Sun, the Moon and Jupiter.
 I was curious about how being at this event would affect me, given that it would be so foreign to anything that I had known before.
 By this stage though, India had already won me over, I had learned to trust it and I was beginning to get the sense that it was best to let things just play out as they would.